 Control – The member of staff should have enough control over how they do their work

-Demands – Working patterns, work load and the working environment should be optimised to avoid stress
+Demands – Working patterns, workload and the working environment, should be optimised to avoid stress.

 Self-employed or contract workers can also suffer from stress at work.
 No matter what type of job they do, the same stressors might be put upon them as is the way for fully employed people.
 In the latter 1990s, the government made changes to the law by introducing the IR35 laws.
-These were meant to change tax legislation, by way of viewing contract or freelance workers in the same way as those fully employed when it comes to taxation.
-This view, however, also meant that those long-term contract or freelance workers who have worked for a specific company for some time, should also be treated in the same way as a standard employee when it comes to the situation when a contract worker or freelancer wishes to claim for work related stress.
+These were meant to change tax legislation by viewing contract or freelance workers in the same way as those fully employed when it comes to taxation.
+This view, however, also meant that those long-term contract or freelance workers who have worked for a specific company for some time should also be treated in the same way as a standard employee when it comes to the situation when a contract worker or freelancer wishes to claim for work related stress.